TPG pays Murdoch unit $214 million for Chinese media company stake

 Fox was Phoenix’s third-largest investor, according to Thomson Reuters data.

 Founded in 1992, TPG was among the first U.S.-based private equity firms to establish operations in Asia.
-The firm’s other China investments include the country’s best known sportswear brand Li Ning Co Ltd (2331.HK), investment bank China International Capital Corporation and specialty packaging company HCP Holdings.
+The firm’s other China investments include the country’s best known sportswear brand Li Ning Co Ltd, investment bank China International Capital Corporation and speciality packaging company HCP Holdings.